 I have to admit, I’ve never really loved pumpkin cookies very much.
 I love pumpkin and cookies, but the problem with them is that they tend to be cakey and not really taste like cookies.
 I’d much rather just eat a piece of pumpkin cake.

 I’ve had these Pumpkin Snickerdoodles on my mind for a while now, so a few weekends ago I set out to finally figure out how to make pumpkin cookies that weren’t cakey.
-I wanted to create a pumpkin cookie that was soft, chewy, and loaded with pumpkin flavor.
+I wanted to create a pumpkin cookie recipe that was soft, chewy, and loaded with pumpkin flavor.

-For the wet ingredients, you’ll be using some unsalted butter, granulated sugar, and brown sugar.
-Then you’ll mix in an egg yolk, vanilla, and some pumpkin puree.
-You may also notice that this recipe doesn’t call for a whole egg, just the egg yolk.
+- Egg yolk: This recipe doesn’t call for a whole egg, just the egg yolk.
 I promise that’s not a mistake.
 One of the main reasons pumpkin cookies tend to turn out cakey is because pumpkin adds moisture to the batter.
 In order to avoid this problem, I removed some moisture from the batter by just using an egg yolk instead of the whole egg.

 The result?
 Perfectly soft and chewy pumpkin cookies.
 Not a cakey pumpkin cookie anywhere in sight!